Rules and boundaries in blended families: the basics

 As a step-parent you can help by backing up your partner’s rules – for example, ‘I agree with Mum on this.
 It’s your turn to wash the dishes tonight’.
 Sometimes you might have to back up the rules when your partner isn’t around.
 For example, ‘Your mum said you can only watch TV after you’ve finished your homework.
 Let me know if I can help you with it’.

 If step-children argue when you back up their parent’s rules, you can be a bit firmer – for example, ‘When you show me your homework is finished, you can watch TV’.
 If there’s a fuss, your partner can follow up later.
-You might need to have a family meeting about the issue too.

 As your blended family settles down and your child gets to know her step-parent, she’s more likely to accept it when your partner backs up your family’s rules.